-Section III: Responsibilities of the District-Wide School Safety Team
+Responsibilities of the District-Wide School Safety Team

+District-Wide School Safety Team consists of the following:

+Chief Emergency Officer, Director Of Safety And Security

+Director Of Communications

+Director Of Facilities

+Director Of Transportation

+Assistant Superintendent, Cio/Dpo Of Information Technology

+Director Of Pupil Personnel Services

+Health Services Facilitator

+Newburgh Teachers Assoc.
+(NTA) President

+Newburgh Admin.
+School Assoc.
+(NASA) President

+CSEA Newburgh Schools 7910 President

+Parent Organization Representative

+City Of Newburgh Police Department Representative

+Town Of Newburgh Police Department Representative

+Town Of New Windsor Police Department Representative

+City Of Newburgh Fire Department Representative

+Town Of Newburgh EMS Representative

+Town Of New Windsor EMS Representative

+Empress Ambulance Services Representative

+Orange County Emergency Management Representative

+Orange County Sheriff's Office Representative

+New York State Police Representative

+Student Representative

+St. Lukes Hosptial Public Safety Department

+Fire Department Representatives for each School Building

-- A. District-Wide School Safety Team consists of the following: - CHIEF EMERGENCY OFFICER, DIRECTOR OF SAFETY AND SECURITY - DIRECTOR OF COMMUNICATIONS - DIRECTOR OF FACILITIES - DIRECTOR OF TRANSPORTATION - ASSISTANT SUPERINTENDENT ,CIO/DPO OF INFORMATION TECHNOLOGY - DIRECTOR OF PUPIL PERSONNEL SERVICES - NEWBURGH TEACHERS ASSOC.
-(NTA) PRESIDENT - NEWBURGH ADMIN.
-SCHOOL ASSOC.
-(NASA) PRESIDENT - CSEA NEWBURGH SCHOOLS 7910 PRESIDENT - PARENT ORGANIZATION REPRESENTATIVE - CITY OF NEWBURGH POLICE DEPARTMENT REPRESENTATIVE - TOWN OF NEWBURGH POLICE DEPARTMENT REPRESENTATIVE - TOWN OF NEW WINDSOR POLICE DEPARTMENT REPRESENTATIVE - CITY OF NEWBURGH FIRE DEPARTMENT REPRESENTATIVE - TOWN OF NEWBURGH FIRE/EMS REPRESENTATIVE - TOWN OF NEW WINDSOR FIRE/EMS REPRESENTATIVE - EMPRESS AMBULANCE SERVICES REPRESENTATIVE - ORANGE COUNTY EMERGENCY MANAGEMENT REPRESENTATIVE - ORANGE COUNTY SHERIFF'S OFFICE REPRESENTATIVE - NEW YORK STATE POLICE REPRESENTATIVE - STUDENT REPRESENTATIVE - B. The School District-Wide Safety Team has the responsibility to assess the vulnerability of the school district to violence and recommend to the Superintendent and School Board preventive actions that they feel are necessary.
+The School District-Wide Safety Team has the responsibility to assess the vulnerability of the school district to violence and recommend to the Superintendent and School Board preventive actions that they feel are necessary.
 The Team will meet on a regular basis and minutes of each meeting will be kept.
 An agenda will be established prior to each meeting.
 The Team will maintain responsibility for auditing the Comprehensive Safety Plan to determine its success in violence prevention.
-Some of the team's primary responsibilities will include: - Recommending training programs for students and staff in violence prevention. - Disseminating information regarding early detection of potentially violent behavior. - Developing response plans to acts of violence. - Communicating the Plan to students and staff. - Reviewing previous incidents of violence and examining existing records to identify patterns and trends that may indicate causes of violence (OSHA 200 Logs; Incident Logs; Workers Compensation Reports; Police Reports; Accident Investigations; Grievances, etc.). - Making recommendations necessary for change.
+Some of the team's primary responsibilities will include:

+- Recommending training programs for students and staff in violence prevention. - Disseminating information regarding early detection of potentially violent behavior. - Developing response plans to acts of violence. - Communicating the Plan to students and staff.
-- Arranging for annual security analysis including the inspections of all buildings to evaluate the potential for violence.
-Possible evaluators include State, County and Local law enforcement, consultants and/or District-Wide Safety Team Sub-Committees and/or Building-Level Team.

-- Recommending improved security measures based on school building inspection results.

-- Conducting annual school building survey of students and staff to identify the potential for violent incidents.

-- Reviewing survey results and recommending actions that are necessary.
+- Reviewing previous incidents of violence and examining existing records to identify patterns and trends that may indicate causes of violence (OSHA 200 Logs; Incident Logs; Workers Compensation Reports; Police Reports; Accident Investigations; Grievances, etc.). - Making recommendations necessary for change. - Arranging for annual security analysis including the inspections of all buildings to evaluate the potential for violence.
+Possible evaluators include State, County and Local law enforcement, consultants and/or District-Wide Safety Team Sub-Committees and/or Building-Level Team. - Recommending improved security measures based on school building inspection results. - Conducting annual school building survey of students and staff to identify the potential for violent incidents. - Reviewing survey results and recommending actions that are necessary.

-- C. This team uses the National Incident Management System (NIMS) Incident Command structure with a designated chain-of-command.
+This team uses the National Incident Management System (NIMS) Incident Command structure with a designated chain-of-command.
 Individual members of the Team will be activated to fulfill needed roles depending on the scope of emergency.
 The Team is generally comprised of:

 - Incident Commander

 - Public Information Officer

 - Safety Officer

 - Liaison

 - Planning Officer

 - Operations Officer

 - Logistics Officer

 - Finance & Administration Officer